BassedWarrior/TC2005B.501_E1/VideoGame/README.md

 This palette will feature primarily primary and secondary colors with high saturation to evoke the vibrant, expressive tones typical of that era.

 ### **Interactive Feedback**
-We will want to make an inmersive game so we must take care of details, such as Positive and Negative Feedback.
+We will want to make an immersive game, so we must take care of details, such as Positive and Negative Feedback.
-About the cues, interactive objects will glow when players interacted with.
+About the cues, interactive objects will glow when players interact with them.
 This will help in guiding the player through the environment and suggesting possible actions.
-In terms of combat and animations, we will add a visual reference that allows the user to know what is happening on the playing field by means of drawings in the same style that do not disturb the screen to create immersion.
+In terms of combat and animations, we will add a visual reference that allows the user to know what is happening on the playing field by means of drawings in "Cuphead" inspired style that do not disturb the screen to create immersion.

 ### **Graphics Needed**